tauri-apps/plugins-workspace/plugins/stronghold/README.md

 You can install the JavaScript Guest bindings using your preferred JavaScript package manager:

-> Note: Since most JavaScript package managers are unable to install packages from git monorepos we provide read-only mirrors of each plugin.
-This makes installation option 2 more ergonomic to use.
+> Note: If your JavaScript package manager cannot install packages from git monorepos, you can still use the code by manually copying the [Guest bindings](./guest-js/index.ts) into your source files.

 ```sh
 pnpm add https://github.com/tauri-apps/tauri-plugin-stronghold#v1